-While the Christoffel symbols, Riemann and Ricci tensors, Ricci scalar, Einstein tensors or extrinsic curvature tensors are completely known and chartered for the original 3+1 ADM formalism these mathematical entities are completely unknown for the parallel 3+1 ADM formalism and this can open new avenues of research in General Relativity.
+While the Christoffel symbols, Riemann and Ricci tensors, Ricci scalar, Einstein tensors or extrinsic curvature tensors are completely known and chartered for the original 3 + 1 ADM formalism these mathematical entities are completely unknown for the parallel 3 + 1 ADM formalisms and this can open new avenues of research in General Relativity.

-In this work we developed the parallel 3 + 1 ADM formalism exclusively for the Natario warp drive spacetime but it can also be applied to other spacetime metrics.
+In this work we developed the parallel contravariant and covariant 3 + 1 ADM formalisms exclusively for the Natario warp drive spacetime but it can also be applied to other spacetime metrics.

-$^{^{10}}$ the negative energy density do not vanish in front of the ship even in a 1+1 spacetime
+11the negative energy density do not vanish in front of the ship even in a 1 + 1 spacetime